How to hire and pay employees in United Kingdom

 However, due to the UK’s popularity with expats from Europe and beyond, the country has tightened its visa requirements and processes in order to deter illegal immigration, which means that gaining a work permit can be a lengthy and challenging undertaking.

-Why the UK is good for remote workers
+Why United Kingdom is good for remote workers

 The UK is one of the most welcoming countries in the world for foreign workers.
 With a strong economy and a global reputation for excellence, the UK is an attractive destination for talented workers from around the world.